Загальні відомості про алергічні та атопічні розлади

 Acute reactions cause urticaria and anaphylaxis; delayed reactions cause dermatitis.

-After health care workers wear latex gloves, the skin often becomes irritated and crusted, but this reaction is usually chemical irritation, not latex allergy.
+After health care professionals wear latex gloves, the skin often becomes irritated and crusted, but this reaction is usually chemical irritation, not latex allergy.

-Diagnosis of latex sensitivity is based primarily on history.
+Diagnosis of latex allergy is based primarily on history.
 Skin testing and assays for detecting IgE antilatex antibodies are available.

 Treatment is avoidance of latex.
 For the most part, health care institutions are now latex-free, and the incidence of latex allergy has dramatically decreased.*